The Lands

 2. The Passing of Days - The months and days of the Orb Calendar.

-3. Geography of The Lands - A description of many parts of The Lands.
+3. Geography of The Lands - A tour in text of many parts of The Lands.

 5. Ethos - A short discussion of 'alignment' as it may be understood for adventuring in The Lands.

-7. Names & Titles - A description of naming conventions in The Lands.
+7. Names & Titles - Naming conventions in The Lands.

 9. Gender & Sexuality - A somewhat scholarly discussion of what gender relations and sexuality may be like in a fantasy setting such as The Lands.